Adolescence: Psychological development

 In 1984, the Society for Research on Adolescence (SRA) became the first official organization dedicated to the study of adolescent psychology.
 Some of the issues first addressed by this group include: the nature versus nurture debate as it pertains to adolescence; understanding the interactions between adolescents and their environment; and considering culture, social groups, and historical context when interpreting adolescent behavior.

-Evolutionary biologists like Jeremy Griffith have drawn parallels between adolescent psychology and the developmental evolution of modern humans from hominid ancestors as a manifestation of ontogeny recapitulating phylogeny.
+Evolutionary biologists like Jeremy Griffith have drawn parallels between adolescent psychology and the developmental evolution of modern humans from hominid ancestors as a manifestation of how "ontogeny recapitulates phylogeny".

 Social development

 Identity development

 Identity development is a stage in the adolescent life cycle.
 For most, the search for identity begins in the adolescent years.
-During these years, adolescents are more open to 'trying on' different behaviours and appearances to discover who they are.
+During these years, adolescents are more open to "'try[ing] on' different appearances and behaviors" to discover who they are.
 In an attempt to find their identity and discover who they are, adolescents are likely to cycle through a number of identities to find one that suits them best.
 Developing and maintaining identity (in adolescent years) is a difficult task due to multiple factors such as family life, environment, and social status.
 Empirical studies suggest that this process might be more accurately described as identity development, rather than formation, but confirms a normative process of change in both content and structure of one's thoughts about the self.
 The two main aspects of identity development are self-clarity and self-esteem.
 Since choices made during adolescent years can influence later life, high levels of self-awareness and self-control during mid-adolescence will lead to better decisions during the transition to adulthood.
 Researchers have used three general approaches to understanding identity development: self-concept, sense of identity, and self-esteem.
 The years of adolescence create a more conscientious group of young adults.
 Adolescents pay close attention and give more time and effort to their appearance as their body goes through changes.
-Unlike children, teens put forth an effort to look presentable (1991).
+Unlike children, teens put forth an effort to look presentable.
 The environment in which an adolescent grows up also plays an important role in their identity development.
 Studies done by the American Psychological Association have shown that adolescents with a less privileged upbringing have a more difficult time developing their identity.